jmlea16/GEEClimT/README.md

 ### Step 5 (vector/CSV)
 If a CSV format was selected as the data output in step 1, the steps in the interface will be displayed slightly differently.
-Follow steps 1-3 as outlined above.
+Follow steps 1-3 as outlined above and input the desired daterange.
 When the user gets to step 4, they are required to choose how GEEClimT will process the data for export.
 There are two processing options in GEEClimT:

 1. Mean of all point locations/polygon - this will return the mean of all the points/the entire region defined by the ROI (e.g. if three points are defined in the ROI the values returned will be the average of the three points).
 This option is likely to be most useful where the ROI is a polygon.
 2. Values of individual point locations (data for multiple points/polygon) - this will return data for each individual data point that overlaps with the the ROI (e.g. if three points are defined in the ROI the values for each of the three individual data points will be returned).
 This option is likely to be most useful where the ROI a point/multiple points.